Is Your AI Phone Agent Breaking the Law? 5 Rules You Need to Know (2025)

 Starting January 27, 2025, the FCC mandates written, single-seller consent for outbound AI calls.

-Requires a digital or physical signature
+• Signature: requires a digital or physical signature.

 "Lead-generated communications are a large percentage of unwanted calls and texts", explains the FCC, emphasizing the need for stricter consent protocols.